Translational Neurology Head of the Interdisciplinary Brain Center at Massachusetts General Hospital, Harvard Medical School.

-Dr. Arnold has conducted longstanding research on neurodegenerative disease pathology and molecular biomarkers in relation to cognitive decline in late life and has led broad clinical and translational research programs examining brain aging.
-Specific scientific interests currently include biomarkers for clinical trials in aging and dementias, metabolic and vascular risk factors for dementia and protective factors that account for cognitive resilience in aging.
-Studies span clinical trials, phenomenology and neuropsychology, molecular neuroimaging, biochemical biomarkers, epidemiology-scale molecular neuropathology in postmortem tissues, and focused animal models to elucidate mechanisms of aging, behavior, and neuropathology relevant to disease modification.
+Dr. Arnold has conducted longstanding research on neurodegenerative disease pathology and molecular biomarkers in relation to cognitive decline and psychiatric syndromes in late life and has led broad clinical and translational research programs.
+He has authored over 250 scientific articles, reviews and chapters.
+Specific scientific interests include biomarkers for clinical trials in aging and dementias, metabolic and vascular risk factors for dementia and protective factors that account for cognitive resilience in aging.